mattt/Replay/README.md

 This request was not found in the replay archive.

 Options:
-1. Run against the live network (skip replay + no recording):
+1. Run against the live network (ignore fixtures):
-   REPLAY_MODE=live swift test --filter <test-name>
+   REPLAY_PLAYBACK_MODE=live swift test --filter <test-name>

-2. Update the archive with new requests:
+2. Rewrite the archive from scratch:
-   REPLAY_MODE=record swift test --filter <test-name>
+   REPLAY_RECORD_MODE=rewrite swift test --filter <test-name>

 3. Check if request details changed (URL, method, headers) and update test expectations